-Bacterial cells process vast amounts of information to generate and regulate sophisticated output responses such as adaptation, differentiation, development, growth and cell movement.
-In our research we pursue two overall aims: First, we aim to understand how bacteria process information to generate appropriate output responses.
-Second, we aim to understand how the molecular machines involved in motility, cell division and secretion function and how their activity is regulated.
+Bacterial cells process vast amounts of information to generate and regulate sophisticated output responses such as adaptation, differentiation, growth and cell movement in response to changes in the environment.
+Often, these output responses involve changes in gene expression, motility behavior and the cell cycle.
+In our research, we pursue two overall aims: Firstly, we aim to understand how bacteria sense and process information to generate appropriate output responses in response to changes in the environment.
+Secondly, we aim to understand how the molecular machines involved in motility, protein secretion and cell division function and how their activity is regulated.

 Information processing is carried out by complex networks of signal transduction proteins.
 A challenging problem in biology is to understand how these protein networks are organized in space and time to allow the ordered execution of these tasks.
-We are probing this question by studying signal transduction pathways and networks governing development, motility, cell polarity, and the cell cycle in Myxococcus xanthus.
-We also aim to understand how the differentiation of swimmer to swarmer cells in Vibrio parahaemolyticus is regulated in response to surface contact.
-Finally, we aim to understand how the type III secretionsystem works on the molecular level, how it is activated and regulated during an infection process, and how its function can be controlled or inhibited.
+Currently, we are probing bacterial information processing by studying signal transduction pathways and networks governing gene expression, motility, cell polarity, cell differentiation, development, and the cell cycle in Myxococcus xanthus.
+To understand how molecular machines function and their activity is regulated, we focus on molecular machines involved in cell motility, protein secretion and cell division in M. xanthus, Yersinia enterocolitica and Pseudomonas aeruginosa.

-Experimentally, we take an interdisciplinary approach to address our questions and incorporate diverse techniques in our research including:
+Experimentally, we take an interdisciplinary approach to address our research questions and incorporate diverse techniques including:

 - Molecular genetics

 - Epifluorescence and high resolution microscopy as well as live-cell imaging

 - Protein structure determination

 - Functional genomics incl. proteomics, transcriptomics and ChIP-Seq

 - Whole genome sequencing and comparative genomics

 - Mathematical modeling